Interaction between an impurity and nonlinear excitations in a polariton condensate: The theoretical model and Lagrangian approach

 \section{The theoretical model and Lagrangian approach}

-We consider an exciton-polariton BEC under non-resonant pumping, created in a wire-shaped microcavity~\cite{Wertz2010} that bounds the polaritons to a quasi-one-dimensional (1D) channel.
-In the mean field theory, the time evolution of the polariton field, described by the condensate order parameter $\psi(x,t)$, is governed by an effectively 1D driven-dissipative GPE, coupled to a rate equation for the density $n_{R}(x,t)$ of reservoir polaritons~\cite{Berloff2008,dark_polariton1,Xu2017,Yu2021,Sabari2022},
+We consider an exciton-polariton BEC under nonresonant pumping, which is created in a wire-shaped microcavity~\cite{Wertz2010} that bounds the polaritons to a quasi-one-dimensional (1D) channel.
+In the mean field theory, the time evolution of the polariton field is governed by an effectively 1D driven-dissipative GPE for the condensate order parameter $\psi(x,t)$, which is coupled to a rate equation for the density $n_{R}(x,t)$ of reservoir polaritons~\cite{Berloff2008,dark_polariton1,Xu2017,Yu2021,Sabari2022}, i.e.,

-In Eqs.~(\ref{psi}) and (\ref{rate}), the $m$ is the effective mass of lower polaritons and $P$ is the rate of an off-resonant continuous-wave pumping; $\gamma_C$ and $\gamma_R$ describe the lifetimes of the condensate and reservoir polaritons, respectively, and $R$ is the stimulated scattering rate of reservoir polaritons into the spinor condensate; $g_{C}$ characterizes the strengths of the polariton interaction, while $g_{R}$ denotes the interaction strength between the reservoir and polaritons.
+In Eqs.~(\ref{psi}) and (\ref{rate}), the $m$ is the effective mass of lower polaritons, $P$ is the off-resonant continuous-wave pumping rate, $\gamma_C$ and $\gamma_R$ denote the lifetimes of the condensate and reservoir polaritons, respectively, $R$ is the stimulated scattering rate of reservoir polaritons into the condensate, $g_{C}$ characterizes the strengths of the polariton interaction, while $g_{R}$ denotes the interaction strength between the reservoir and the polaritons.
 The impurity potential~\cite{Berloff2008,Cristofolini2013} is $V_{\text{imp}}=-V_0\delta(x)$, with the strength $V_0$.
 The $P_{\text{ad}}(x)$ in Eq.~(\ref{psi}) and $P_{\text{incoh}}(x)$ in Eq.~(\ref{rate}) are the incoherent pumping rates on the condensate and reservoir~\cite{Sitnik2022}, respectively.
 The parameters $g_{C}$, $g_{R}$, and $R$ have been rescaled into the one-dimensional case by the width $d$ of the nanowire thickness, i.e., $g_{C}\rightarrow g_{C}/\sqrt{2\pi d}$, $g_{R}\rightarrow g_{R}/\sqrt{2\pi d}$, $R\rightarrow R/\sqrt{2\pi d}$.
+We aim to investigate the interaction mechanism between the impurity and the nonlinear excitations.